r-delune/Sirona/README.md

 ### Sirona

-    Sirona helps users record information regarding their behaviour and diet over the long term.
-The accumulated data is then plotted to charts so the user can observe trends and identify specific habits that they may want to address.
+    Sirona helps users record information relating to their wellbeing over the long and short term.
+The accumulated data is plotted to charts so the user can identify trends or habits that are having a negative impact.

-    After login, The user will be able to specify what behaviours they would like to track.
+    The current live site is a proof of concept, but I am to expand the idea.
+Please feel free to fire me an email if you have any useful idea's!

-    Sirona is built using Angular and the Angular CLI, with backend storage and hosting provided by Google Firebase (using AngularFire2)
+    Sirona is built using Angular 4, with backend storage and hosting provided by Google Firebase.

 ***

  ###    GRAPHS
-        - There will be a graph for each variable
+        - Graph displaying total entries of all variables (of either Mood, Sleep, or Diet types)
-        - There will be a cumative mood graph
+        - Correlative data expressed on seperate graph

- ###    TIMELINE
+ ###    TIMELINE/ANALYSIS
         - user can scrub through archived data using timeline bar

 ***